muhammad-tamim/interview-questions/README.md

 - Throttling: Throttling is a technique that ensures a function is called at most once in a specified time interval, regardless of how many times it is triggered.

+### What is memory leak and how does JavaScript handle memory leak?
+A memory leak happens when a program keeps using memory but never releases it, even though it’s no longer needed.

+How JavaScript Handles Memory Leaks:
+JavaScript uses automatic garbage collection, which automatically frees memory by removing objects and variables that are no longer reachable (i.e., cannot be accessed by the program anymore).

 ## Coding Exercise: